| Among the many "ghost stories" that Orpheus Group

 better than a ghost or spook, and ignores things that would incapacitate

+or kill a living being.
 For Hues, Rising provides not only a tougher body, which they

 can use to wreak havoc amongst the living, but a stable "base"